Code-Institute-Submissions/DannyNagyAI-DannyNagyAI-DannyNagyAI-Code-Institute-MS3-Project_JuneResub/README.md

 Got a lot of help from my mentor Oluwafemi Medale and again also some great coaching from my local mentor in Sweden, a Software developer named Daniel Sweder.
 He truly is an IT-genius!

 ###Media
-All of the photos used on this site were obtained from Shutterstock here and google.
+All of the photos used on this site were obtained from Shutterstock and Google.

 ###Acknowledgements and References
-Code Institute - I used what I learned so far from Code Instiute (Flask/Python/Heroku/Bootstrap/CSS/HTML).
+Code Institute - I moslty used what I learned combined so far from Code Instiute (Flask/Python/Heroku/Bootstrap/CSS/HTML).
-Bootstrap - I used this template to be able to shape the start of my project.
+Flask - I used some ideas here to
-Bootstrap - I used this template to shape the card-part on dogs page.
+Python - I used this template to shape the card-part on dogs page.
-Bootstrap - I used this template to be able to show users the location.
+Bootstrap - I used this template for the theme.
-Bootstrap - I used this template to shape my own form on the adoption page.
+CSS - I used this template to shape my own form on the adoption page.
 Bootstrap - I used this footer to able to shape the footer on all pages.
+MongoDB - I used this footer to able to shape the footer on all pages.
+Daniel Sweder - I got a lot of advices from him live.

 ###by Daniel